Divy1211/AoE2DE_UGC_Guide/docs/general/xs/beginner.md

     // a > b then the 2nd return statement will never run in the first place }

-void test() {
+void main() {
     // this is how the function is then used: xsChatData("max "+max(10, 20));
     // the values for the variables in the function are }
-// wait, isn't this 'test' also a function that we've been using so far?
+// wait, isn't this 'main' also a function that we've been using so far?
 // yes it is!
 The 'void' signifies that it doesn't return any value

-// since there is nothing writting inside the brackets after 'test',
+// since there is nothing writting inside the brackets after 'main',
 // it does not take in any parameters either
 ```